MARY'S PERPETUAL VIRGINITY

 But what exactly does Christ's "virgin birth" mean?
 How does a woman remain a virgin while giving birth?
-Obviously in the case of Mary virginity does not merely mean "not having sex."
-More than that it means that her womb was never opened.
+Obviously, in Mary's case, virginity does not merely mean "not having sex."
+More than that, it means that her womb was never opened.
 It was closed during the conception of Christ, during the birth of Christ, and perpetually after the birth of Christ.

 How does a woman give birth without opening the womb?
 By a miracle.
-As Christ after His resurrection was able to pass through closed doors (John 20:19), so during His nativity Christ got out of Mary's womb while her womb remained shut, thus keeping her virginity intact.
-Of course, it was also by Mary's effort that the nativity happened.
+As Christ, after His resurrection, was able to pass through closed doors (John 20:19), so during His nativity, Christ got out of Mary's womb while her womb remained shut, thus keeping her virginity intact.
+Of course, it was also through Mary's efforts that the nativity happened.
 She was not wholly passive when Christ was born.
 After all, it was she who delivered the Baby.
 Perhaps she was in an ecstasy of prayer when the miraculous birth took place, as St. Bridget of Sweden saw in her visions.
 See Revelations of St. Bridget, Ch.
-VIII, pp. 37-39
+VIII, pp. 37–39.

 Since the manner of Christ's birth was miraculous, many believe that the virgin birth happened painlessly.
 When one considers that God multiplied the pains of childbirth as a penalty for original sin (Gen 3:16), then it is easy to understand why she, who was conceived without original sin, should suffer no labor pains during childbirth.

-Unlike the virginal conception of Christ, which is supported by St. Luke's gospel, the virgin birth of Christ is not mentioned by any of the Evangelists.
-Isaias' prophecy, "Behold a virgin shall conceive, and bear a son, ..." suggests it, as does Ezechiel's remark which says, "This gate shall be shut, it shall not be opened, and no man shall pass through it: because the Lord the God of Israel hath entered in by it, and it shall be shut " (Ez 44:2); but nothing in Holy Scripture states the doctrine explicitly.
-Still many of the Fathers teach this doctrine.
-Commenting on Ezechiel's remark, for example, St. Ambrose identifies the gate with Mary: Quae est haec porta nisi Maria?
-Ideo clausa, quia virgo... ("What is this gate except Mary?
+Unlike the virginal conception of Christ, which is supported by St. Luke's Gospel, the virgin birth of Christ is not mentioned by any of the evangelists.
+Isaias' prophecy, "Behold a virgin shall conceive, and bear a son, ..." suggests it, as does Ezekiel's remark, which says, "This gate shall be shut; it shall not be opened, and no man shall pass through it: because the Lord, the God of Israel, hath entered in by it, and it shall be shut" (Ez 44:2); but nothing in Holy Scripture states the doctrine explicitly.
+Still, many of the Fathers teach this doctrine.
+Commenting on Ezekiel's remark, for example, St. Ambrose identifies the gate with Mary: Quae est haec porta nisi Maria?
+Ideo clausa, quia virgo... ("What is this gate, except Mary?
 Shut because a virgin...")
-De Institutione Virginis et Sanctae Mariae Virginitate Perpetua, Caput VIII, #52.
+De Institutione Virginis et Sanctae Mariae Virginitate Perpetua, Caput VIII, no. 52.

-St. Thomas Aquinas gave three reasons why it was appropriate that Mary remained a virgin, not only in conceiving, but also in giving birth.
-One reason was because, since He came into this world to take away all corruption, it was unfitting that in His birth He should corrupt His mother's virginity.
+St. Thomas Aquinas gave three reasons why it was appropriate that Mary remained a virgin, not only in conceiving but also in giving birth.
+One reason was that, since He came into this world to take away all corruption, it was unfitting that in His birth He should corrupt His mother's virginity.
 Summa Theologiae, Part III, Q. 28, Art.
 2.

 St. Athanasius of Alexandria (A.D.
 296-373), Second Discourse Against the Arians, #70: "Therefore let those who deny that the Son is from the Father by nature and proper to His Essence, deny also that He took true human flesh of Mary Ever-Virgin; for in neither case had it been of profit to us men, whether the Word were not true and naturally Son of God, or the flesh not true which He assumed."
 (Italics added for emphasis.)